makew0rld/didder/README.md

 More methods of dithering are being worked on, such as Riemersma, Yuliluoma, and blue noise.
 If you'd like to help out with development of those methods, or request a new one, please make an issue in my [dither](https://github.com/makeworld-the-better-one/dither) library repo, not this one.

 ## Features
-- Set palette using hex codes, number 0-255 (grayscale), or SVG color names
+- Set palette using hex codes, number 0-255 (grayscale), or [SVG color names](https://www.w3.org/TR/SVG11/types.html#ColorKeywords)
+  - All colors are interpreted in the sRGB colorspace
 - Optionally recolor image with a different palette after dithering
 - Set dithering strength
 - Image is automatically converted to grayscale if palette is grayscale